Chayanon-Ninyawee/KMIDS-TDF-WRO-Future-Engineers-2024/README.md

 # WRO-2024-Future_Engineer
 ## Mobility Management
-**Design**

 1. Chassis
 We design the chassis using Autodesk Inventor and printed it with 3D printer to create customised car that suit our need for a vehicle that can house various sensor within it without the restriction that can be seen in vehicle made from lego parts or EV3

-2. Concept
+3. Concept
 We incorporate the steering ackerman to make the car turn without the tire slipping when turning corners

-3. Motor(s)
+4. Motor(s)
 We use a single TT Motor to provide because of the power that it can generate.
 We put the motor in the middle of the vehicle and connected it to a differentian made from lego to provide power to the two back-wheel